De Havilland Canada E-9 Widget: Design

 Externally the E-9 Widget heavily resembles other Dash 8 planes.
-Apart from United States Air Force markings, the main distinguishing feature is the 9.1 meter long antenna of the AN/APS-128D multimode X-band surveillance radar conformally mounted on the lower right side of the fuselage.
+Apart from United States Air Force markings, the main distinguishing feature is the 9.1 m antenna of the AN/APS-128D multimode X-band surveillance radar conformally mounted on the lower right side of the fuselage.
 This was later replaced by the AN/APS-143(V)-1 Airborne Sea Surveillance Radar.
-It can detect a person in a life raft up to 25 miles away.
 The aircraft has a fixed antenna array that receives and records telemetry from test and drone vehicles flying over the Gulf of Mexico.
 It can relay two UHF frequencies over the horizon to ground sites.

 The crew consists of two pilots in the cockpit which is similar to commercial models and two mission operators in the aft fuselage.